xXleowXx/gitlab-charts/doc/development/datamodels.md

   install: false
 ```

-The resulting data model for a decomposed database configuration is as
+The resulting data model for a decomposed database configuration is:
-follows:

 ```yaml
 <CONTEXT>: